ibm-cloud-docs/transit-gateway/create-gre.md

 {: #tg-ui-adding-gre-connection-transit-gateway}
 {: ui}

 You can use a GRE tunnel transit gateway connection to connect endpoints.
-This connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources in approved use cases.
+This connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
 {: shortdesc}

 ### Before you begin